Automattic/wc-calypso-bridge/readme.txt

 == Changelog ==

+= 2.11.3 =
+* Disable coming soon on store pages only for new WooCommerce installs

 = 2.11.2 =
  * Add LICENSE file and specify Composer license (#1473)
  * Remove unnecessary Jetpack Sync option definitions (#890)